2011 Canadian Soccer League season: Changes from 2010

 The CSL operated 2 divisions in 2011; First and Second.
 The reserve division has been referred to in some media releases as CSL II.

 The Givova Cup play-offs were announced to include the top 8 teams.
 The quarter-final round was played over 2 legs and standard seeding with 1 v 8, 2 v 7, 3 v 6 and 4 v 5.

 Teams

 A total of 14 teams contested in the league, including 11 from the 2010 season and three expansion teams.

 The league featured two expansion teams, Mississauga Eagles FC, an Ottawa-based team called Capital City, and the return of Windsor Stars.
 Hamilton Croatia and Milltown FC did not return for the 2011 season after failing to meet the membership deadline for the 2011 season.
-Milltown FC owner Dino Rossi announced future plans to form a breakaway league under the jurisdiction of the Ontario Soccer Association.
+The Milltown ownership announced future plans to form a men's non-amateur league under the jurisdiction of the Ontario Soccer Association.

 In further changes, two teams changed their name prior to this season.
 Brampton Lions competed under the name of Brampton United, while Portugal FC were renamed SC Toronto.